rhomobile/rhomobile-docs/docs/en/2.2.0/rhodesapi/camera-api.md

 </table>

 ##Devices lacking support
-WM devices that has MPA3 board (eg: MC67) does not support Camera API in ruby applications.
+Due to platform limitation devices such as ES400, MC65 and MC67 does not support camera API in ruby applications.
+Preferred Imager APIs in that case.